Ice Auger Battery Life Calculator

 Tips to maximize battery life:

-- Keep spare battery inside your jacket — body heat maintains capacity
+- Keep the spare battery inside your jacket.
+Body heat is worth several holes.

-- Clear slush between holes — re-drilling through slush wastes energy
+- Clear slush between holes, because re-drilling through refrozen slush wastes energy.